Cray-HPE/docs-csm/upgrade/1.5.3/README.md

 ## Introduction

-This document guides an administrator through the patch update to Cray Systems Management `v1.5.2` from an earlier version of CSM `v1.5`.
+This document guides an administrator through the patch update to Cray Systems Management `v1.5.3` from earlier versions of CSM `v1.5`.

 If upgrading from CSM `v1.4.x`,  then follow the procedures described in [CSM major/minor version upgrade](../README.md#csm-majorminor-version-upgrade) instead.